-- 1. Ensure that all passengers are in a safe place, clear of the vehicle. - 2.
-Firmly apply the handbrake and select gear position 'P' (Park). - 3.
-Ensure that the jack is on firm and level ground.
+- 1. Ensure that all passengers are in a safe place clear of the vehicle. - 2.
+Ensure that the jack is on firm and level ground. - 3.
+Firmly apply the handbrake and select position 'P' (Park).

-Using the wheel nut wrench with the handle extended, slacken, but do not remove, the wheel nuts.
+Using the wheel nut wrench with the handle extended, slacken, but do not remove the wheel nuts

-VEHICLE FACING DOWN A SLOPE Chock the front of the front wheel VEHICLE FACING UP A SLOPE Chock the rear of the front wheel VEHICLE HORIZONTAL Front wheel change: Chock at A Rear wheel change: Chock at B
+VEHICLE FACING DOWN A SLOPE Chock the front of the front wheel VEHICLE FACING UP A SLOPE Chock the rear of the front wheel

+VEHICLE HORIZONTAL

+Front wheel change: Chock at A

+Rear wheel change: Chock at B